 Q&A with Pre-College Grad Mary Brimmer ’19

 Mary Brimmer ’19 looks back to previous summers and finds that she’s no longer the shy girl pictured on her Pre-College photo ID.
-Nearing the end of her first year at Skidmore, she hopes to become a photojournalist to share her story and those of others.
-Mary is considering an English major, along with media and film studies and sociology minors.
-But that could easily change.
-She’s also a member of Photo Club, Gardening Club, and Outing Club
+Nearing the end of her third year at Skidmore, she hopes to become a photojournalist to share her story and those of others.
+Mary is a sociology major, along with a media and film studies and sociology minor.
+She’s also a member of Photo Club, Gardening Club and Outing Club.

 I studied in the Pre-College Program two years in a row.
 The first year I took “Printmaking/Bookmaking” with Terry Conrad and “Beginning Photography” with Kyle Ford.
 Last summer I took “Poetry” with Daniel Kraines.